COSC3020/quicksort-pivot-NolanNachbar/README.md

 - $L, L, L$
 - $H, H, H$
-- $M, M, M$ (each one could be from the lower half or higher half of M, so there are 8 of these)
+- $M, M, M$  -each one could be from the lower half or higher half of M, so there are 8 of these
-- $L, M, H$ (The M could be from the lower half or higher half of M, so there are 2 of these)
+- $L, M, H$  -The M could be from the lower half or higher half of M, so there are 2 of these
-- $M, M, L$ (each one could be from the lower half or higher half of M, so there are 4 of these)
+- $M, M, L$  -each one could be from the lower half or higher half of M, so there are 4 of these
 - $H, H, L$
-- $H, H, M$ (The M could be from the lower half or higher half of M, so there are 2 of these)
+- $H, H, M$  -The M could be from the lower half or higher half of M, so there are 2 of these
-- $H, M, M$ (each one could be from the lower half or higher half of M, so there are 4 of these)
+- $H, M, M$  -each one could be from the lower half or higher half of M, so there are 4 of these
-- $L, L, M$ (The M could be from the lower half or higher half of M, so there are 2 of these)
+- $L, L, M$  -The M could be from the lower half or higher half of M, so there are 2 of these
 - $L, L, H$

 Adding all of them up we have $26$ of them.